JOMNO

 Located near Wat Damnak in Siem Reap's Sala Kamreuk Sangkat quarter, JOMNO operates in a neighbourhood that has become one of Cambodia's most considered dining destinations.
-The area draws restaurants built around ingredient provenance and local sourcing traditions, placing JOMNO within a peer set defined by proximity to Khmer culinary roots rather than tourist-circuit convenience.
+The area draws restaurants built around ingredient provenance and local sourcing traditions, placing JOMNO within a comparable set defined by proximity to Khmer culinary roots rather than tourist-circuit convenience.

 Where the Ingredient Comes Before the Menu